 Only in cricket can the act of doing basically nothing get to feel so dangerous and cool.
-We bring you the most evocative, vulnerable and downright thrilling exponents of the non-shot – cricket’s best leaves.
+Wisden Cricket Monthly’s editor-in-chief Phil Walker brings you the most evocative, vulnerable and downright thrilling exponents of the non-shot – cricket’s best leaves and leavers.

 10. Smith’s one-hander